GenomiqueENS/easy-contrasts-DESeq2/README.md

 ##Installation:
 This module was coded using R version 3.1.0, DESeq2 1.4.5, and two other R packages RcolorBrewer 1.0.5 and FactoMineR 1.26.
 To use Easy-contrast-DEseq2 you should:
-  * Install R in the good version, and all packages
+  * Install the good version of R, and of all the packages
   * Use the docker file available on [genomicpariscentre/deseq2](https://registry.hub.docker.com/u/genomicpariscentre/deseq2/)
   * Use the Dockerfile present in  Easy-contrast-DEseq2 to install the docker directly on your computer